-Regardless, making international money transfers with PayPal can be a confusing process, especially when you try to decipher the international fees included.
+Making international money transfers with PayPal can be a confusing process, especially when you try to decipher the international fees involved.
 And if your payment involves more than 1 currency or country, PayPal clearly states that you’ll face charges.

 At our count, there can be up to 3 different fees for a single international transfer.
 And while the costs are all shown on Paypal’s website, it can be a bit overwhelming figuring out what your final fee will be.